-Destination NSW relies on commercial entities (including both government and non-government agencies) and suppliers to assist in delivering on its functions to double overnight visitor expenditure by 2020 and fulfil its functions as set out in its enabling Act.
+Destination NSW relies on commercial entities (including both government and non-government agencies) and suppliers to assist in delivering on its functions to triple overnight visitor expenditure by 2030 and fulfil its functions as set out in its enabling Act.

 For the expenditure of funds by Destination NSW, our procurement practice follows NSW Government procurement guidelines.
 This includes using NSW State Government contracts, prequalification schemes and market purchasing methods.